 Goretti is 13.
-In Australia she would most likely be in high school, but she is only in Year 5 at School for Life.
+In Australia she would most likely be in high school, but she is only in Year 5 at School for Life..
 Before School for Life opened, there wasn’t a school available for Goretti to attend, so she had to start her schooling later.
 Sadly, for many girls in Uganda, education is not a priority.
-Girls usually stay at home to work, and early pregnancies around the age of 14 is common.
+Girls usually stay at home to work, and early pregnancies around the age of 14 are common.
 The average Ugandan girl has six children by the time she is 25.

-Thankfully Goretti now has access to a quality education, three nutritious meals a day, healthcare and water.
-Her favourite subject is social studies and she hopes to become a pilot.
+Due to the generosity of sponsors like you, Goretti now has access to a quality education, three nutritious meals a day, healthcare and water.
+Her favourite subject is social studies and she hopes to one day become a pilot.